pachadotdev/cpp/README.md

 of the [cpp11](https://cran.r-project.org/package=cpp11) package with identical syntax and similar goals.

+⚠️Important⚠️: cpp4r was created to ease writing functions in your own packages and does not offer on-the-fly compilation for code snippets.

 cpp4r can be used as a replacement for cpp11 in existing or new packages.
 Think of cpp11 and cpp4r as MySQL and MariaDB: they are almost identical, but cpp4r has some extra features.